Social Media Analytics

 Key features:

-Sprout Social’s analytics tools give an overview of performance across platforms, with tools that allow brands to dive into engagement trends, audience demographics and campaign results in real time.
+Sprout Social’s analytics tools give an overview of performance across platforms, with tools that allow brands to dive into engagement trends, audience demographics, and campaign results in real time.

 Highlights of Sprout Social’s analytics features include:

 These three platforms are just the beginning.
 Each offers unique strengths that can support different aspects of your social strategy.
-To dive deeper and uncover even more options, check out our complete roundup of the 26 best social media analytics tools.
+To dive deeper and uncover even more options, check out our complete roundup of the 27 best social media analytics tools.

 There are a number of methods to track your brand’s performance over time, including exporting .csv spreadsheets from the social channels themselves and calculating performance by hand.
 Many marketers choose to use an analytics tool to take the manual work out of measuring performance so that they can focus on doing their best creative work.

 There are hundreds of options, including the native analytics that various social channels offer.
-Ultimately, it comes down to determining your business needs and finding a social media analytics platform that fits your strategy — if your brand is committed to honing Instagram performance, it won’t make sense to choose an analytics tool that offers more capabilities for Snapchat than Instagram.
+Ultimately, it comes down to determining your business needs and finding a social media analytics platform that fits your strategy.
+If your brand is committed to honing Instagram performance, it won’t make sense to choose an analytics tool that offers more capabilities for Snapchat than Instagram.

 Social media analytics and data are often used interchangeably.
 However, ‘social media analytics’ often refers to the overall picture of social performance, like an analytics report, while social media data refers to the metrics included in these reports.
 Think of analytics as the whole picture, while data refers to individual metrics and numbers, like engagement rate or follower count.